Menu

 14. They Attempt to Sabotage Your Assignments

-As a form of retaliation, your supervisor may begin to sabotage your efforts and provide you with fewer resources.
-They want you to fail in an attempt to gain power and use their status to their advantage.
+When your boss is jealous of you, they want you to fail in an attempt to gain power and use their status to their advantage.
 It’s important to remember that retaliatory behavior indicates your boss is willing to resort to vile measures.

 15. They Hide from You